 Adam and I have a rather competitive relationship.
-Board games and the like generally end with tensions running high, so I was pretty certain of how our afternoon was going to play out! (pun intended) We were greeted by friendly reception staff and shown to the bowing registration area.
+Board games and the like generally end with tensions running high, so I was pretty certain of how our afternoon was going to play out (pun intended).
+We were greeted by friendly reception staff and shown to the bowing registration area.

-Heading to our lane, I was impressed by the decor and warm atmosphere of All Star Lanes, with old school vibes, subtle nods to the rockabilly era and pin up girl posters dotted around, along with a unique soundtrack – ranging from Elvis to Dick Dale – that made me feel right at home.
+Heading to our lane, I was impressed by the decor and warm atmosphere of All Star Lanes, with old school vibes, subtle nods to the rockabilly era and pin-up girl posters dotted around, along with a unique soundtrack – ranging from Elvis to Dick Dale – that made me feel right at home.

 We settled in our spacious booth and after taking a look at the extensive drinks menu, settled on a deluxe milkshake each.
-Adam went for Strawberry Cheesecake (strawberry and vanilla ice cream, topped with crumble) and I opted for the Oh Sweet Jeez (chocolate, caramel, peanut butter and banana) These were brought over to our lane and were as delicious as they sound.
+Adam went for Strawberry Cheesecake (strawberry and vanilla ice cream, topped with crumble) and I opted for the Oh Sweet Jeez (chocolate, caramel, peanut butter and banana).
+These were brought over to our lane and were as delicious as they sound.

 Adam became the metaphorical version of Ukraine and swiftly trumped me to the top spot at the last minute.
-After a few expletives and a little sulk, I accepted the worthy defeat and we collected out shoes.I noticed the celebrity score board above the desk.
+After a few expletives and a little sulk, I accepted the worthy defeat and we collected out shoes.

 Next up was our meal.
 We were shown to our table by our lovely server, James, and handed a menu each.
 All Star Lanes have come up with a brand new special for May.
 Designed especially for National Vegetarian Week, let me introduce you to the Courgette and Avocado Chilli Burger.
-Consisting of pan fried courgette & avocado slices cooked in a chilli spiced panko crumb, homemade tomato relish, jalapenos & chipotle mayo in a brioche bun, I was curious to give this a go.
+Consisting of pan-fried courgette & avocado slices cooked in a chilli spiced panko crumb, homemade tomato relish, jalapenos & chipotle mayo in a brioche bun, I was curious to give this a go.

 Being a non-vegetarian, I would usually have gone straight for pulled pork, but the mention of avocado had lured me in.
 Adam went for a starter of Popcorn Squid, the Fried Chicken Burger main and a side of sweet potato fries.
-The Courgette and Avocado Chill Burger certainly gave my taste buds a challenge!
-I enjoyed the crunchy courgette and the soft brioche bun, however, the chilli panko crumb and jalapenos proved a little too much for my delicate palette and I had to admit defeat half way through my burger.
-Adam thoroughly enjoyed his meal and managed to finish every morsel.
+The Courgette and Avocado Chill Burger certainly gave my taste buds a challenge, with the heat being almost too much to handle.

 I decided to try another offering from the May specials – The Strawberry Gin Spritz.
 A blend of Bombay sapphire, fraise liqueur, elderflower cordial, lime, cucumber and fresh strawberries topped with soda water, this contained pretty much all of my favourite things in one glass.
 Beautifully presented and refreshing, the flavours worked perfectly for spring.